Hello everyone! If you’ve been wondering where I’ve been, I hope you’ll understand when you see how long and informative this post is!

 Wood Grain is the direction, texture, or pattern made from multiple fibers of the wood.

-The word “grain” happens to be used in a whole bunch of different ways in woodworking, I’ve learned.
+I’ve learned that the word “grain” happens to be used in many different ways in woodworking.
 It is a very versatile word!

-You’ll hear descriptions of the grain “direction” or “pattern” i.e. straight-grained, wavy-grained, interlocked grain, diagonal-grained, spiral-grained.
+You’ll hear descriptions of the grain “direction” or “pattern” i.e. straight-grained, wavy-grained, interlocked grain, diagonal-grained, and spiral-grained.

 You’ll also hear descriptions of the grain “texture” i.e. fine-grained, coarse-grained, medium-grained.

-This basically means how large or small, the pores of the wood are.
-Large pores spaced very far from each other make for a coarse-texture or grain.
+Basically how large or small, the pores of the wood are.
+Large pores spaced very far from each other make for a coarse texture or grain.
 Small, tight pores make for a fine texture or grain.

 Burls